rssindian/ha_addons/vpnjackett/DOCS.md

 This is required to specify the <file_name> prefix of the .ovpn file.
 You need to copy the OpenVPN <file_name>.ovpn file from your VPN provider to homeassistant config folder under vpnjackett/openvpn

+** Important Note: ovpn file should contain only one remote address/port **

 ### Option: `VPN_USERNAME`

 Your OpenVPN username.